HSF/hsf.github.io/_gsocproposals/2019/proposal_VP2Simulation.md

 ## Task ideas
   * Add time-of-traversal information to the existing algorithm
-  * Test the impact on the CPU performance of the algorithm, its capacity for finding trajectories, and the number of wrongly found trajectories
+  * Using on the time information, optimize the CPU performance of the algorithm, together with its capacity for finding trajectories and rejecting wrongly found trajectories
-  * Test the performance of the algorithm as a function of the accuracy of the provided time measurements
+  * Analyze the performance of the algorithm as a function of the accuracy of the provided time measurements
-  * Test the performance of the algorithm as a function of the number of raw measurements

 ## Expected results
 Assessment of the performance of a pattern-recognition algorithm that